-This is the most common breed – they start out as yellow chicks, and become white when they grow into adults.
-They’re wonderful layers, who will give you large, white eggs.
-They’re generally healthy, and can be quite large.
+This is the most common breed – they start as yellow chicks, and become white when they grow into adults.
+They’re wonderful layers, that will give you large, white eggs.
+They’re generally healthy and can be quite large.

 What is the Lifespan of a White Duck?

 When someone asks about the life expectancy of a white duck, they’re usually referring to Pekins.
-The pekin duck lifespan is about 5 – 10 years, with the longest living 20 years.
-A lot of people ask about “the yellow duck lifespan, “ referring to Pekins, since their down is yellow when they’re born.
+The Pekin duck’s lifespan is about 5 – 10 years, with the longest living 20 years.
+A lot of people ask about “the yellow duck lifespan, “ referring to Pekins since their down is yellow when they’re born.